stackitcloud/terraform-provider-stackit/docs/resources/logme_credential.md

 page_title: "stackit_logme_credential Resource - stackit"
 subcategory: ""
 description: |-
   LogMe credential resource schema.
-Must have a region specified in the provider configuration.
+Uses the default_region specified in the provider configuration as a fallback in case no region is defined on resource level.
 ---

 # stackit_logme_credential (Resource)

 LogMe credential resource schema.
-Must have a `region` specified in the provider configuration.
+Uses the `default_region` specified in the provider configuration as a fallback in case no `region` is defined on resource level.

 ## Example Usage